 Our Research Partnership with BBRF

-Our research partnership with BBRF, allows us and others from around the world to fund research grants to promising young investigators in BPD research.
+Our Research Partnership with BBRF, allows us and others from around the world to fund research grants to promising young investigators in BPD research.
 Young Investigators who are most likely to make scientific advances and breakthroughs are carefully chosen by BBRF’s prestigious Scientific Council.
-BBRF Grant awards to an investigator can lead to subsequent funding valued at 11 to 19 times the original award by increasing eligibility for grants from other organizations such as NIMH.
+BBRF grant awards can greatly increase eligibility for grants from other organizations such as NIMH.

 BY THE NUMBERS

-In conjunction with the Brain & Behavior Research Foundation and this partnership, we have funded ten BBRF Young Investigators.
+In conjunction with the Brain & Behavior Research Foundation and this research partnership, 15 Young Investigators have been funded.